Do you struggle with blogging consistently?

-If you want to blog every day, the process is repetitive.
+If you want to blog every day, the process is repeated.
 You need to come up with headlines, an outline, content, and so on for each post and then repeat.
 To know what you’re going to do, come up with a list of all the small repetitive tasks involved in writing your posts, none of which should take you more than 25 minutes.
 I call it a loop list.
 Here’s an idea of what the loop list for creating posts in the style of this blog post could look like:

 - Come up with 3 good headlines, according to Sue’s guide